sridharedu/OneStopLearn/Read.md

 Keep it tight and scannable.
 Show code examples in fenced java blocks.
-Don’t include any explanations before or after the notes.
+Don’t include any explanations before or after the notes. ensure that all generated content is comprehensive and includes all necessary information from an interview perspective, without truncation.